spurs v blackburn rovers match reports

 Blackburn Rovers - |

-season saw Tottenham slip to a 1-2 defeat.
+season saw Tottenham slip to a 1-2 defeat at the hands of Blackburn

-A 23rd minute strike from Mike Newell gave Rovers the lead, which he added to in the 55th minute to put the visitors two up.
-Darren Anderton scored with four minutes remaining to make it a grandstand finish, but Spurs could not get an equaliser in the time remaining.
+A 22nd minute strike from Mike Newell gave Rovers the lead, heading in at the far post to convert Stuart Ripley's cross.
+The Blackburn striker added a second in the 56th minute to finish off a low cross from the left that he shot home, with another Blackburn player unmarked too.
+Darren Anderton scored with four minutes remaining, firing a shot across the keeper, to make it a grandstand finish, but Spurs could not get an equaliser in the time remaining.
 Spurs - Walker,

 Nethercott (Hill 58), van den Hauwe, Samways, Mabbutt, Ruddock, Sedgley,